YouTube creators fall into two camps. Those who use video intros and those who don’t.

 The quick and simple

-The intro music for Crystal Joy’s videos lasts exactly 4 seconds.
-It’s quick and simple.
-Its main role is to support the motion graphic introduction.
-Intro music doesn’t have to be loud, complex or even particularly musical.
+The intro music for No Pun Included videos supports the motion graphic introduction (you can see it around 25 seconds).
+Intro music doesn’t have to be loud, complex, or even particularly musical.
 It just needs to fit with your video and enhance the intro.

 The epic (and not quite music) intro